Toots and the Maytals – Jamaica Reggae at its Finest

 Toots and the Maytals – Monkey Man

-The band recently won the 2005 Grammy award for best reggae album True Love, an album consisting of re-recorded versions of their classics alongside popular and legendary musicians such as Bonnie Raitt, Willie Nelson, Eric Clapton, and Keith Richards, as well as popular artists today such as No Doubt, Ben Harper, The Roots, and Shaggy.
+The band won the 2005 Grammy award for best reggae album True Love, an album consisting of re-recorded versions of their classics alongside popular and legendary musicians such as Bonnie Raitt, Willie Nelson, Eric Clapton, and Keith Richards, as well as popular artists today such as No Doubt, Ben Harper, The Roots, and Shaggy.

 Toots and the Maytals remains a relevant influence on today’s global music scene with artists from Amy Winehouse to Sublime re-recording classic tracks.
 Toots received another Grammy nomination for his 2008 release “Light Your Light.
 In recent years Toots has toured with The Rolling Stones, Dave Matthews, Sheryl Crow and Los Lonely Boys.

 Let us know is you are big Toots fans.
 Hit us up on Instagram at @CaribbeanCastaways and let us know what your favorite songs are.

 Find our recommended Caribbean hotels, restaurants, charters, & tours here

 Need something else?
 Check out our list of favorite companies on our resources page